ebkalderon/dss-coding-assignment/README.md

   protection for local rendering uses, though, and `fnv` performs _way_ better during hot loops where map accesses and inserts are frequent.

-* `futures_util` contains common async traits not yet available in the Rust standard library (e.g. `FutureExt`, `StreamExt`, and so on) as well as the `Abortable` combinator and `poll_fn()` function used in tests.
+* `futures-util` contains common async traits not yet available in the Rust standard library (e.g. `FutureExt`, `StreamExt`, and so on) as well as the `Abortable` combinator and `poll_fn()` function used in tests.